k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 * You can use the *Test connection* option to validate the connection settings also when the Secrets Management service is activated.

-* The following properties can be addressed to the Secrets Management provider for the DB Interface types: host, port, database, user, password.
-For all other interfaces, all connection details properties can be set to use the Secrets Management provider.
+* The following properties can be set to the Secrets Management service for the DB Interface types: host, port, database, username and password.
+For all other interfaces, all connection detail properties can be set in order to use the Secrets Management service.

-To set and mark an interface's property to use a secret manager:
+To set and mark an interface property to use a Secrets Management service:

 <studio>

-Use this pattern in its value:  ${secretmanager:<id-at-secret-manager>}.
-For example: `${secretmanager:mysql-password}`, where mysql-password is the key as exists in the Secrets Management service.
+Use the following pattern - ${secretmanager:<id-at-secret-manager>} - in the interface's property value.
+For example: `${secretmanager:mysql-password}`, where mysql-password is the key that exists in the Secrets Management service.

 </studio>